 - AIX

-- e (logo)
+- BladeCenter

 - Enterprise Storage Server

 - FlashCopy

 - IBM

+- IBM eServer

+- IBM TotalStorage

+- System p5

-- Tivoli
+- · System z9

 - TotalStorage

 - xSeries

 Intel and Pentium are trademarks of Intel Corporation in the United States, other countries, or both.

 Java and all Java-based trademarks are trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.